adobecom/milo/libs/blocks/table/README.md

 * Each column will be displayed as a separate table.

 ### `collapse`
-* To enable expand/collapse sections (disabled for merch tables), a plus/minus icon will automatically be added next to the Section Title in the Collapse Table, allowing the section to expand/collapse.
+* A plus/minus icon will automatically be added next to the Section Title, allowing the sections to expand/collapse.
+* It is disabled for merch tables.

 ## Block Configuration